SriCharanB/HateSpeech-Dataset/README.md

 # HateSpeech-Dataset
-Dataset for multilingual hate speech in Telugu and Bengali
+Dataset for multilingual hate speech in Telugu and Bengali.
+Hindi will be added.
-#Hindi to be added